COOKING & SERVING INSTRUCTIONS

 - Smoked summer sausages need not be frozen and may be enjoyed for weeks.
 Refrigerate after opening.

 Smoked Ham & Smoked TurkeyAmana Smoked Hams and Turkeys are fully cooked and ready to eat.
-To serve warm, thaw in refrigerator, remove packaging and place on a rack in a shallow pan with a small amount of water.
-Cover spiral-sliced hams and smoked turkeys with foil.
-Heat at the following temperatures and times.
+To serve warm, thaw in refrigerator, remove packaging.
+Bring Ham to room temperature before placing in the oven.
+(Less time reheating a cold ham equals less time in the oven to reheat.)
+Place ham on a rack in a shallow pan with a small amount of water.
+Cover hams and smoked turkeys with foil, taking special care to completely cover Spiral Sliced Hams to avoid dryness.
+Heat any of our Amana Hams and Turkeys at the following temperatures and times.

 SPECIAL NOTE: Your smoked turkey may have a pink cast when sliced.
 This is a harmless characteristic of smoked poultry.